 Books for helping children manage friendship problems

-Snuggling up with a storybook can be a great way to talk through friendship issues sensitively with young children and introduce new ideas.
+Snuggling up with a book can be a great way to talk through friendship issues sensitively with young children and introduce new ideas.
 And for older children, who want to think about issues for themselves, books can be a safe space to work through thoughts, scenarios and emotions.
-Here are my recommendations for really good books for helping children manage friendship problems.

 Pip and Posy: The Super Scooter

 Axel Scheffler’s fabulous Pip and Posy series is full of great themes for toddlers and has his signature Gruffalo-style illustrations.
 The Super Scooter is all about that hotspot of toddler emotions: sharing.
 There is jealousy, snatching, saying sorry and learning to play nicely – ideal for very young children who are grappling with early social skills!
 (And if you still struggling, check out my Teaching children to share FAQs.)
+Ages 1-3yrs

 Willow Finds a Way

 Willow Finds a Way by Lana Button really cleverly explores how playground friendship issues can spill over into bullying behaviour.
 It’s a fantastic book for reading with pre-school or early school age children to help them unpick at what point unkindness becomes unacceptable.
 The Speak Up message is spot on and especially so because Willow is really shy so standing up for herself is not something that comes easily.
 A great conversation starter.
+Ages 3-7yrs

 Billionaire Boy

 Even if they are able to read it themselves, I thoroughly recommend that you read Billionaire Boy out loud with your children!
 David Walliams has a turn of phrase and sense of humour that deserves to be shared.
 And reading it together means you can actually talk about the book’s important themes of loneliness and being left out and learning to recognise when would-be friends have bad intentions.
 It’s a book you will talk about as a family and opens up a way to discuss boys’ feelings and friendships without sledge-hammering the topic home.
+Ages 7-10yrs

 Bad Girls

 Jacqueline Wilson’s Bad Girls is a great choice for helping children manage friendship problems in the later primary school years.
 What counts as bullying?
 How can you recognise a good friend?
 What about a fun friend who gets you into trouble?
 And should you really listen to your Mum’s opinion about your friends?!
 Older children are more likely to read it alone, so you might not get so many conversation-starting benefits from this book, but it’s a great story for making kids reflect on their own friendships whilst also enjoying reading.
+Ages 9-11yrs

 A Smart Girl’s Guide: Friendship Troubles

-For a non-fiction alternative to Bad Girls, check out A Smart Girl’s Guide: Friendship Troubles by Patty Kelley Criswell.
-It’s a bit American but definitely worth a shot if friendship problems are plaguing your daughter.
+A non-fiction alternative for helping children manage friendship problems is A Smart Girl’s Guide: Friendship Troubles by Patty Kelley Criswell.
+It’s a bit Americanised but definitely worth a shot if friendship problems are plaguing your daughter.
 It covers backstabbing, friendship triangles, falling out with your bestie and all the common friendship group issues but in an accessible, interactive and practical format.
+Ages 8-11yrs

 This is my pick of the best books for helping children manage friendship problems.
 I’d love to hear you feedback and your recommendations – please do comment below!
-And if you found this useful, you might also like these:
+You might also want to take a look at this video: “I don’t like my daughter’s friends”.

 - Best books to teach children social skills (2-7yrs)